Say goodbye to the stereotype of the frivolous college student who racks up debt and spends with abandon.

 Students still want the right location and great amenities, but they are looking very carefully at all their options before they commit to a lease.

-Students just entering college in Fall 2013 were high school freshmen during the height of the recent recession.
-According to rental industry publication Multifamily Executive, these students watched their families struggle with financial hardships like joblessness and upside-down mortgages.
-As a result, they are entering college intent on minimizing debt and stretching their rental dollars.
+Many college students and recent graduates today were either in college or high school during the height of the recent recession.
+These students watched their families struggle with financial hardships like joblessness and upside-down mortgages.
+They've come of age at a time when more than 44 million Americans hold college debt.
+As a result, many are focused on minimizing debt and stretching their rental dollars.

-With 69 percent of students reporting that it is more expensive to live in on-campus dorms, off-campus housing represents a way to stick to the budget.
+With large numbers of students reporting that it is more expensive to live in on-campus dorms, off-campus housing represents a way to stick to the budget.
 While parents have historically been the ones to be more concerned with housing costs, it is now students who are taking the lead on finding affordable options.

 Multifamily Executive reports that students are doing research online and comparison-shopping to find the best deals — and they aren’t so easily swayed by promotional giveaways.
 Apartment communities that offer incentives like a free iPad or gift card in exchange for signing a lease are noticing that students are no longer taking the bait: these students are more interested in rent reductions than one-time gifts.
 It’s a signal to the rental industry that today’s students understand the true cost of housing.

 Modern students who recognize value still want the most bang for their bucks.
-When it comes to searching for off-campus apartments, students report that the right amenities are priceless.
-Student housing communities are noting that perks like fast Internet, fitness centers, a business center with free printing, and dedicated parking spaces could persuade a student to sign a lease.
+When it comes to searching for off-campus apartments, renters report that they are primarily interested in practical amenities.
+Student housing communities are noting that basic perks like fast Internet, fitness centers, a business center with free printing, and dedicated parking spaces could persuade a student to sign a lease.
 Inside a unit, features like ample storage space, private bathrooms, and good cell reception are considered top priorities, as well.